ChenYutongTHU/Learning-to-manipulate-individual-objects-in-an-image-Implementation/README.md

 Modify some of the arguments when necessary to set which objects and dimensions to perturb and the range of varying latent factors.

 ### Perceptual cycle-consistency
 We demonstrate the effectiveness of perceptual cycle-consistency constrain on Multi-Texture with each image including two objects of different identities, ellipse and square.
-Training scripts of the experiments are provided in [scripts/PC](./ scripts/PC).
-The first three training steps are the same as mentioned in (./README.md#Training) without enforcing perceptual cycle-consistency constrain.
-Then we finetune the model with perceptual cycle-consistency constrain by running [scripts/PC/](./ scripts/PC).
+Training scripts of the experiments are provided in  [test\_segmentation.py](./test_segmentation.py) [script/PC](./ script/PC).
+The first three training steps are the same as mentioned in [Training](./README.md#Training) without enforcing perceptual cycle-consistency constrain.
+Then we finetune the model with perceptual cycle-consistency constrain by running [script/PC/finetune_PC.py](./doc).
 It can be observed that the finetuning decreases identity switching rate and improves identity consistency.
-In the figure below, we compare the segmentation behaviors between two models before and after the finetuning by visualizing their channel 0¡¯s segmentation for the same image sequence.
-Note that finetuned model (middle) consistently captures ellipse in channel 0 while un-finetuned model (right) can assign square to channel 0 sometimes.
+As shown in the figure below, finetuned model (middle) consistently captures the ellipse in channel 0 while un-finetuned model (right) can assign the square to channel 0 sometimes.
 <p align="center">
 <img src='doc/pc.gif'>
 <p>

-To compute identity switching, run [script/dataset_name/test_segmentation.sh] (script/pc/test_segmentation.sh) to compute identity switching rate of the tested segmentation network.)
-We provide checkpoints for two models in .
-If you¡¯d like to explore the effectiveness by yourself, we recommend downloading the model that has been trained for the first three steps and finetuning it using [scripts/PC/](./ scripts/PC).
+To compute identity switching, run [script/dataset_name/test_segmentation.sh] (script/pc/test_segmentation.sh) to compute identity switching rate of the tested segmentation network.
+We provide checkpoints for two models [here]().
+If you'd like to explore the effectiveness by yourself, we recommend downloading the model that has been trained for the first three steps and finetuning it using [scripts/PC/](./ scripts/PC).

 ## Downloads
 ## Citation